Five Decades in Five Weeks, 1980s Posted October 29, 2018 by Kelsey Rose

 This award symbolized Charles and Ray’s three-and-a-half decade involvement in India and marked the 30th anniversary of the completion of the India Report.
-A few months prior to her death, Ray traveled to India to present the first award to ceramist Kamla Devi Chattopadhya.
+A few months prior to her death, Ray traveled to India to present the first award to ceramist Kamla Devi Chattopadhyay.

 5) Eames Design Publication